multipos-app/pos/README.md

 Once installed you will be prompted for android.permission.CAMERA (the integrated scanner uses the back camera).
 After that you are presented with a log in screen.
 For your convience there is a demo configuration ready to use, at the prompt type username 'multipos', password 'eklutna'.
 After you log in you are promted for a location (store) and a configuration.

+### Note: the demo database has around 2000 items so the initial load can take 5-10+ minutes.

 ## Demo configurations
 - Deli/convienence is set up as a counter top app in landscape mode, tested on a variety of 10 inch tablets.
 - Handheld is just that, a handheld version with three tabs, a POS tab (line busting), an inventory tab, walk around the store scan an item and update inventory and an item entry tab to add/edit items in the store.
 This configuration also includes an android cammera scanner... more
+- The generic configuration demonstrates an alternate layout and has no attached hardware

 ### See the configs directory for more information.

 ## Back Office

-Go to https://multipos.cloud and log in using the same credentials that you used for the POS, multipos and eklutna.
+Go to https://multipos.cloud and log in using the same credentials that you used for the POS, i.e. 'multipos' and 'eklutna'.
+In a production environment each customer would have a dedicated server side database.

-The basic reporting and maintenance includes...
+### The back office reporting and maintenance includes...

 - Sales summary, a summary of the current weeks sales
 - Item history, sales by itm